-Note: Actually, the colors and luminances that can be selected in | GRAPHICS 8 are identical with the colors and luminances available in mode Ø, the primary text mode of the Atari computer.
+Note: Actually, the colors and luminances that can be selected in GRAPHICS 8 are identical with the colors and luminances available in mode Ø, the primary text mode of the Atari computer.

 You might try some of the various SETCOLORs we did here in mode Ø as well.

+GRAPHICS 8

+PLOT 10,10

-GRAPHICS 8 PLOT 10,10 DRAWTO 100,100
+DRAWTO 100,100

 What appeared on your monitor or screen?
-It should have been a diagonial line.
+It should have been a diagonal line.
 If you have a hard time seeing it, it's not your eyes.
 The line really does not show up very well.
-Instruction: -----You type:

-SETCOLOR 2,8,Ø
+SETCOLOR 2,8,0